CYB3RV4D3R/lab-bash-scripting/workshop/content/exercises/bash-scripting/creating-basic-script.md

 " >> mysecondscript.sh
 ```

+- First you will notice the declare commands.
+This is needed for not declaring the variables will only print out literally the first and second number as a string and not as integers.
-- First you will notice the echo commands simply displaying string text asking for a number and a second number.
+- Next you will notice the echo commands simply displaying string text asking for a number and a second number.
 - Next you will notice the read command.
 This command will ask input from the user and store it within a variable specified.
 In this case there is NUM1 and NUM2 variables.
 - Then there is another variable named TOTAL.
 With this variable we are using simple math operators to add the two variables together.
 You will notice the dollar signs ($).
 The $ calls that specific variable.
 - The last echo command will display the string of text and also call the TOTAL variable using the $.